 Referral to a psychologist can also help in developing strategies to cope with stressful situations.

-Understanding sleep and its influence on health is vital in helping people who suffer from Fibromyalgia.
+Understanding sleep and its influence on health are vital in helping people who have Fibromyalgia.
 Poor sleep health can affect:

 - Mood – Sleep benefits our mood, memory and concentration